zodean123/recipeHub/README.md

     <li><strong>Recipes:</strong> Explore a rich collection of authentic recipes contributed by the community, covering a wide range of cuisines and tastes.</li>
     <li><strong>Food Blogs:</strong> Engage with insightful and creative food blogs written by enthusiasts, offering valuable insights and cooking inspiration.</li>
     <li><strong>Stripe Payment Integration:</strong> Seamlessly integrated Stripe for secure payment processing, enhancing user experience during transactions.</li>
-    <li><strong>One-Time Payment Subscription:</strong> Offer users the option to subscribe with a one-time payment, unlocking exclusive features and benefits.</li>
     <li><strong>Pro User Access:</strong> Pro users enjoy the privilege of adding and deleting recipes and blogs, creating a dynamic and engaging platform.</li>
     <li><strong>Admin Dashboard:</strong> Admins have access to a dashboard for managing users, recipes, and blogs</li>
     <li><strong>User Profile:</strong> Each user has a personalized profile where they can manage their information.</li>
     <li><strong>Contact Us Page:</strong> A dedicated page for users to reach out with questions, concerns, or feedback, fostering communication.</li>
-    <li><strong>Chatbot:</strong> A chatbot that provides one to one assistance with the maintainers of the project.</li>
     <li><strong>Save and Unsave Favorite Recipes:</strong> Users can curate their own collection of favorite recipes for easy access and cooking inspiration.</li>
     <li><strong>Rate and Comment on Recipes:</strong> Registered users can provide ratings and comments on recipes, enhancing the community interaction.</li>
     <li><strong>Comment on Blogs:</strong> Engage in discussions by leaving comments on the food blogs, sharing thoughts and ideas.</li>